Steven-Grevera/ENC4265/manual.md

 *Figure 44: Image showing a Corrupted Human Pest grabbing the player with the clairvoyance item on.
 Image Taken By: Steven Grevera*

 The only way to unseal karuta is to spend 1000 souls at the butterfly shop, which is randomly located in each corridor.
-Spending the 1000 souls will unseal all karuta at once for the exact same price, meaning in some situations it might be better to wait for more to be sealed before spending your souls while out exploring.
+Spending 1000 souls will unseal all karuta at once for the exact same price, meaning that in some situations, it might be better to wait for more to be sealed before spending your souls while out exploring.